timgott/TouchDevelopApp/README.md

 ### Structure of the generated website / app

-When packaged, as the website or as an app, the directory structure is flat.
+When packaged with `jake static`, the directory structure is flat.
 That is, the CSS and HTML files from `www/` as well as the generated `.js` files from `build/` all end up in the same directory.
 That way, `index.html` can refer to `main.js` without worrying.